rust-project-primer/book/src/organization/packages.md

 When you start your project, the very first thing you will likely do is create a new package.
 A package is a unit in which Rust organizes code, it consists of metadata (such as a `Cargo.toml`) and _crates_.
-You can think of it it like a Ruby gem, a Python package, or a Node module.
+You can think of it like a Ruby gem, a Python package, or a Node module.
 Packages allow you to use the Cargo build system to compile it, run tests and manage dependencies.

 ```admonish info
 Sometimes, the terms *package* and *crate* are used interchangeably.